Sleep Feeding - Why Your Baby Only Feeds While Drowsy Or Asleep

 You might choose to breastfeed or bottle-feed your baby while sleeping in a bid to influence his night time feeding pattern, or perhaps because it’s now the only way he will feed without dispute.
 If sleep feeding your baby is something you plan to try, or would like to change, this article may help you decide the next step to take.

-What is sleep feeding?Sleep feeding, sometimes called dream feeding, occurs when a baby feeds while drowsy or asleep.
+What is sleep feeding (also known as dream feeding)?Sleep feeding, sometimes called dream feeding, occurs when a baby feeds while drowsy or asleep.
 Baby might be awake at the start, then fall asleep while feeding and continue eating during light sleep.
 Or a feed might be provided when baby is already in a drowsy state, while sleeping, or as he begins to arouse from sleep.

 Sleep feeding can be baby led – something baby does in response to an underlying feeding or sleeping problem.
 Or Parent led – something a parent initiates in an attempt to resolve an infant feeding or sleeping problem.